Wrigley Field: Hand-turned scoreboard

 Unlike the home of the Red Sox, the scoreboard at Wrigley is mounted above the centerfield bleachers, rather than at ground level, making it harder to hit during play.
 No players have hit the current scoreboard, although at least three have come close: Roberto Clemente to the left side on May 17, 1959; and Bill Nicholson and Eddie Mathews to the right on August 22, 1942, (Note: Ever since 1989, a home run hit by Nicholson in 1948—later identified as the one hit on April 24 off the Cardinals' Al Brazle,—has been paired with Clemente's 1959 near miss.
 However, a study by Chicago historian Sam Pathy, documenting the longest home runs ever hit at Wrigley Field and drawing on a multitude of contemporaneous news stories, uncovered no evidence of this alleged proximity.) and April 22, 1953, respectively.

 In 2010, the Cubs considered adding a video screen to the stadium, but the hand-turned scoreboard cannot be moved due to the park's landmark status, which also prohibits even simple facelifts, such as adding two more games on either side (there are 15 teams in both the National and American Leagues) of the 12-game, 24-team scoreboard (reflecting the MLB from 1969 to 1976), so up to three games (one NL, one AL and the interleague) each day cannot be posted.
 Those games may eventually be part of the auxiliary video board currently on the right field that may also be added in left field.
 Most Cubs players support the concept of a video board, and work on two additional scoreboards began at the end of the 2014 season.

 On March 21, 2013, it was announced that Alderman Tom Tunney wanted to demolish the scoreboard to clear the view for nearby residents, who watch games from their rooftops.
-"Demolishing the landmark old scoreboard has never been part of any plan discussed or envisioned by the Ricketts family," said Dennis Culloton, a spokesman for Cubs chairman Tom Ricketts.
 To date, there is a third generation scoreboard operator whose grandfather began working in the hand-turned scoreboard at its inception.